 The brief

-- Commercial operators replacing or extending a fleet of small craft.
+- Commercial operators replacing or extending a fleet of RIBs, workboats or small craft.

 - End user buyers who need an independent view on a yard's proposal.